ShantanuKodgirwar/bayalign/README.md

 # bayalign
 ![Python 3.10+](https://img.shields.io/badge/Python-3.10%2B-blue?logo=python&logoColor=white)

-Efficient Bayesian inference via geodesic slice sampling on the sphere (GeoSSS) for point-cloud based 3D-2D rigid registration, demonstrated for the cryo-EM data.
-The library is written in JAX and therefore, it is GPU-accelerated and autodifferentiable.
+A work-in-progress JAX-based library for efficient Bayesian inference using geodesic slice sampling on the sphere (GeoSSS), designed for rigid registration via Gaussian mixture models (GMM).
+It is demonstrated on a cryo-EM sub-problem involving estimation of the 3D model's rotation that best aligns with observed 2D projections.

 ## Development